 Passed up.
 Passed off.

 We might be the schoolgirl walking beside her white father, her skin light enough that no one knows her mother is black.
-Or the trans woman whose feet are so small and her jaw so soft that her Y chromosome comes as a shock.
-YA writer Steph Cuthbert tells me this nuance applies to sexual orientation too, that “when you’re bisexual, you’re always coming out” to people who presumed you were “just” gay or “just” straight, depending on which relationship you were in when they met you.
+Or the non-binary individual perceived as male or female, depending on what they’re wearing.
+YA writer Steph Cuthbert tells me this nuance applies to sexual orientation too, that “when you’re bisexual, you’re always coming out” to people who presumed you were “just” gay or “just” straight based on which relationship you were in when they met you.

 I’m not going to lie: I’ve often been grateful for the low profile of my health issues because it means I avoid pity, I don’t get called “inspirational” (a loaded term usually implying a disabled person hasn’t “let” their disability “limit” them), and nobody leaves me out of stuff because they think I won’t be capable.
 In each instance, passing feels like a win because I get to decide whether or not I’m capable.
 When your disability is visible, others make those decisions for you.